Are you confused about the words your lawyer is using?

-This is a glossary of immigration and asylum terms in the context of child and young refugees and migrants.
+This is a glossary of immigration and asylum terms that may be used when people talk about child and young refugees and migrants.

-If you have any questions, comments or suggestions please get in contact with us.
+If you have any questions or suggestions please contact us.

 When a child is accommodated this means a local authority has given the child a place to live.
 This is also known as being looked after.
 This can happen if the parents of the child agree to it, or if there is no other suitable adult who is responsible for looking after the child.
 The child might be accommodated in a foster home, or residential home, or in semi-independent living (for ages 16-18).